mrMoxford/spaceProject/space-tourism-website-main/README.md

 ## Acknowledgments

-hats off to Kevin Powell"s Youtube which has taught me alot about CSS and how to know go crazy trying to tame it.
+hats off to Kevin Powell"s Youtube which has taught me alot about CSS and how to not go crazy trying to tame it.